SysKitTeam/docs-point/docs/releases/cloud/point-2025-11-04-release-note.md

 ## Improvements & Bug Fixes

+* **Fixed an issue** where the Power BI sync would result in an error.

-* **Fixed a bug** that caused Reviewers with the Global Reader role to be able to go through Workspace Review tasks, but with the following error: `There was an error while executing user action
-System.InvalidOperationException: Action not allowed.`
+* **Fixed a bug** where reviewers with the Syskit Point Global Viewer role had the option to complete a Workspace review, which resulted in the following error: `There was an error while executing user action System.InvalidOperationException: Action not allowed.`
-  * Users with the Global Reader role cannot complete Workspace Review tasks, even if they are included as reviewers.
+    * Users with the Global Viewer role no longer have the option to complete the Workspace Review tasks, even if they are included as reviewers.

 * **Fixed an issue** on the Sharing Links report where the bulk removal of sharing links did not remove all selected links.
-  * Any active selection is now automatically reset when a filter is applied to the report.

 * **Various improvements, including UX and UI fixes, are available.**